Sh744/Unique-ID-Generator/README.md

 - *Sign bit*: Always zero to ensure ID is positive
 - *Timestamp*: Epoch used was January 1, 2025
-- *Machine ID* : Identifier for the generator
+- *Machine ID* : Identifier for the server/machine
 - *Sequence number*: Counter for IDs generated in the same millisecond

 ## Features